 Tony Faison represents Pearson in various West African countries, and we are delighted to have established a partnership with his organisation.
 He began representing Mallory in Cameroon in November 2010.

 Thomas Cakpo joined Mallory as our Côte d’Ivoire representative in May 2016.
 He has a Master’s degree in Business and Hotel Management.
 His experience and network are very useful for the development of our activity in the country.

 Tafesse Solomon represents Mallory International in Ethiopia.
 We have been successful in a number of tertiary level projects over the years, and have achieved consistently high supply rates on contracts awarded.
 We have recently renewed a three year contract with Addis Ababa University for supply of both books and journals.

-From August 2013 we have established a new partnership in Ghana with Beryl Forjoe of SyTris.
+In August 2013 we established a new partnership in Ghana with Beryl Stanley-Marbell of SyTris.
 SyTris is a major bookseller in Ghana, with four shops, and the two businesses have complementary skills.

-Salima Okale Lihanda (left) and Margaret Nyambura from Corporate Campus have taken over as our local contacts, to develop the Mallory business in Kenya.
-Both have been working energetically to supply educational DVDs to academic institutions and are already known to many of our customers.
+Margaret Nyambura from Corporate Campus is our local contact, and is developing our Mallory business in Kenya.
+She has been working energetically to supply educational DVDs to academic institutions and is already known to many of our customers.